SysoievB/spring-data-jpa-course/NOTES.md

 ```
 Always use import javax.persistence.*; not hibernate imports.

-@Entity - mapping class to DB, should have @Id necessarily.Minimum what we need in order to map class to DB.
+@Entity(name = "Student") - mapping class to DB, should have @Id necessarily.Minimum what we need in order to map class to DB.
+The name attribute will use in JPQL queries.

 @Table - mapping class to certain table in DB.

 @Column - mapping field to column in table.

+### Querying Data

+@Query - allows to write JPQL queries as well as native queries.